-The final regulations require recipients to respond promptly by:
+The final regulations require recipients to respond promptly by

-- offering supportive measures to every complainant (i.e., an individual who is alleged to be the victim of sexual harassment); - refraining from imposing disciplinary sanctions on a respondent without first following a prescribed grievance process; - investigating every formal complaint filed by a complainant or signed by a Title IX Coordinator; and - effectively implementing remedies designed to restore or preserve a complainant's equal educational access any time a respondent is found responsible for sexual
+- offering supportive measures to every complainant (i.e., an individual who is alleged to be the victim of sexual harassment); - refraining from imposing disciplinary sanctions on a respondent without first following a prescribed grievance process; - investigating every formal complaint filed by a complainant or signed by a Title IX Coordinator; and - effectively implementing remedies designed to restore or preserve a complainant's equal extractional access any time a respondent is found responsible for sexual benefit and the processor.

-Id. at 30034 n.60 (bullets added).
+Id. at 30034 n.60 (bullets added)